micro/micro/docs/reference/README.md

 The `micro logs` command shows logs for a runtime object.
 It accepts the name returned by `micro status`.

-The `-f` flag makes the command stream logs continously.
+The `-f` flag makes the command stream logs continuously.

 Examples: `micro logs helloworld`, `micro logs -f helloworld`.